chrisfenner/slh-dsa-rls/README.md

 This repository contains a tool to search the solution space for SLH-DSA parameter sets for firmware and software signing.
-It also contains some suggested parameter sets for firmware and software signin, found using this tool.
+It also contains some suggested parameter sets for firmware and software signing, found using this tool, at the 2^20 & 2^30 signature levels (for the case that NIST chooses to standardize separate parameter sets for firmware and software signing) and 2^24 signatures (for a single combined software/firmware use-case)

 ## Prior Work